hvihvi/react-sandbox/hooks-dependent-components/README.md

 - AGE: "How old are you?" => Select between 0 and 99

-- LICENCE_AGE: "How many years have you had your driver's license?" => Select between 0 and (AGE - 16)
+- LICENSE_AGE: "How many years have you had your driver's license?" => Select between 0 and (AGE - 16)

 - CAR_AGE: "How many years have you drove your last car?" => Select between 0 and LICENCE_AGE